 Offline authorizations can also cause your card balance to go negative.
 Such type of transactions can be used by car rental services, airlines, gas stations, toll roads and other similar services.
 They can overcharge any type of bank card if they need to charge more at the end of your rental period or if POS had no direct connection with the bank at the moment of payment, like in the case of airlines.

-We neither charge penalties for a negative balance nor block your card.
-Just add the required amount of funds to the card as soon as you can.
+We do not charge you for having a negative balance, and we do not block your card.
+Just fund it again as soon as you can.